MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 > You can add item as variants if it has its own item variants, however, only the item itself is added, and not item variants.
 > You can't add an item as variant if the **UOM as Variant** toggle is turned on on the **Shopify Shop Card** page.
 >
 > Shopify always creates a variant, even if you haven’t defined any.
 This variant is called **Default title**.
-When you add more variants via Shopify Admin, this technical variant entry is deleted.
+When you add more variants via **Shopify Admin**, this technical variant entry is deleted.
 The Shopify connector runs similar logic.
 When the first item is added to Shopify as a product, the Default title variant is added to Shopify and to Business Central.
 When you run the **Add Item as Shopify Variants** action, the selected item is added as a variant and the default variant is deleted in both Shopify and [!INCLUDE [prod_short](../includes/prod_short.md)].
 >
 > When it adds an item as a variant, the connector doesn’t search by SKU or barcode.